 - Purposely work ministry together

-If we commit to doing these three things, I promise that we will have the victory each and every time the enemy raises his head and God will be glorified.
+If we commit to doing these three things, I promise that we will glorify God and be victorious when the enemy raises his head.